How Much Does It Cost to Rent a Commercial Kitchen?

 Pretty for your production in NYC

-Check out this commercial kitchen with loads of light and stainless steel appliances in Harlem, NYC.
+Check out this commercial kitchen with loads of light and stainless-steel appliances in Harlem, NYC.
 It’s a production darling, thanks to its sleek style and incredible amenities.
 The host also offers add-on options, like a food stylist and cooking classes, making it ideal for production and events alike.

 A Peerspace user who booked this commercial kitchen for a production shared the following review: “Spacious commercial kitchen!
 We were able to move stuff around for our needs.
 Host and site reps were helpful and accommodating.
 Would definitely come back!”

-Sleek and stylish in DFW
+Nab a kitchen that’s sleek and stylish in DFW

-Next, we’ll tackle the main question: how much does it cost to rent a commercial kitchen?
+Next, we’ll tackle the main question: How much does it cost to rent a commercial kitchen?

 Our creative themed brunch ideas will make your tasty gathering one to remember!